a-boring-company/obsidian-latex-reference/TESTING.md

 2. **Test Search Modal**:
    - Open command palette: `Ctrl/Cmd + P`
-   - Search for: `Math Booster: Search theorems and equations`
+   - Search for: `LaTeX Reference: Search theorems and equations`
    - Type "theorem" in search box

    **Expected**: List of all theorems appears with previews